Quickstart

 Filter by the path of the repo on your local machine:

-Any repo beginning with /, ./, ~ or $HOME will scan for patterns of where the project is on your system:
+Any repo term beginning with /, ./, ~, or $HOME matches against the project’s path on your system.

 Pull all repos inside of ~/study/python: